 Durable, Reusable Suits: The higher-level suits are designed to be reused, especially those employed in industrial or emergency response roles.
 However, these suits must be decontaminated and maintained rigorously so that they become almost useless.

-By knowing if a suit is intended for single use or multiple uses and complying with the manufacturer’s recommendations for care and disposal, the highest possible safety is achieved along with the lowest possible costs or risks.
+Knowing whether a suit is intended for single or multiple uses and complying with the manufacturer’s recommendations for care and disposal ensures the highest possible safety and costs or risks.

 Why Families Should Consider HAZMAT Suits